catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 introduced by duplicate identities.
 The unit of work builds on the identity map to provide a system of automating the process of persisting all changes in state to the database in the most effective manner possible.
-The actual persistence step is known as a "flush", and in modern SQLAlchemy is usually automatic.
+The actual persistence step is known as a "flush", and in modern SQLAlchemy this step is usually automatic.

 Development History
 --------------------------

-The ``Session`` started out as a mostly concealed system responsible primarily for the single task of emitting a flush.
+The ``Session`` started out as a mostly concealed system responsible for the single task of emitting a flush.
 The flush process involves emitting SQL statements to the database, corresponding to changes in the state of objects tracked by the unit of work system and thereby synchronizing the current state of the database with what's in memory.
-It has always been one of the most complex operations performed by SQLAlchemy.
+The flush has always been one of the most complex operations performed by SQLAlchemy.

 The invocation of *flush* started out in very early versions behind a method